MaterializeInc/materialize/doc/developer/testdrive.md

 Create a Kafka topic

+#### `$ kafka-delete-topic-flaky`

+Delete a Kafka topic

+Even though `kafka-delete-topic-flaky` ensures that the topic no longer exists in the broker metadata there is still work to be done asychnronously before it's truly gone that must complete before we attempt to recreate it.
+There is no way to observe this work completing so the only option left is sleeping for a while after executing this command.

+For this reason this command must be used with great care or not at all, otherwise there is a risk of introducing flakiness in CI.

 #### `$ kafka-ingest topic=... schema=... ...`

 Sends the data provided to a kafka topic.
 This action has many arguments: